 While Lion Brewery was booming, it also had its fair share of drama.
 Local newspapers reported a “brewery war” in April 1888.
 To suppress the Brewers Union, 79 breweries in New York and New Jersey locked out around 4,000 workers, including some employees at Lion Brewery.
 There was another report of a delivery wagon worker named Jacob Bergman whose beer barrel slipped from his hands as he was unloading it and ultimately crushed him to death.

 In the following years, the brewery was on fire—literally.
 In August 1890, 29 horses were killed in a fire which resulted in a $100,000 loss.
 In 1895, one report stated that 40 of the 143 horses had perished, although Columbia University Library says only the stable’s upper level was damaged.
 On July 4, 1927, a person threw their firecracker from the elevated train to the brewery’s tin roof, which set the place aflame again.

 When August Schmid died in 1889, his wife, Josephine, took over as co-partner to Simon Bernheimer.
 The two often fought over operations and real estate until they took matters to court in 1901.
 By 1903, Josephine bought out her husband’s partner for $1,400,000 and became the sole brewery owner.

-The Lion Brewery tried not to let the 1920 Prohibition dampen its spirits and business.
-The owners brought a suit to the district court, although nothing ever came of it.
+The owners of The Lion Brewery tried not to let the 1920 Prohibition dampen their spirits and business.
+They brought a suit to the district court, although nothing ever came of it.
 By then, the neighborhood was changing.
 Eventually, in 1941, the Lion Brewery closed down and merged with the Greater New York Brewery, Inc. The brewery was demolished in 1944.

 Bloomingdale History reports that the Booker T. Washington Middle School now occupies the site.
 Apparently, the garages on West 108th are remnants of the old brewery.